AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit2.md.txt

 <details><summary> Click Here to view the code</summary>

-When you run the program, the output will be:
+When you run the program, this is the intended output:

 ```java
 Fruit: Apple, Color: Red, Weight: 0.2 lbs.